 Schools Facing a COVID Resurgence

 Is your school prepared for the coming school year?
 What safety measures have you taken to mitigate the spread of COVID?
+Updated security cameras an access control systems should be part of your plan.

 With St. Louis and Illinois Metro area public and private schools scheduled to begin classes in a little more than a month, time is growing short for school administrators, teachers, local health officials and community leaders to finalize plans and procedures for the safe reopening of area schools in the face of a recent COVID resurgence.